-- Navigate to the Chrome settings menu located in the right corner of the browser.
+- Navigate to the action overflow menu (three vertical dots) located in the right corner of the browser.

 Select the Cast button.

-You can also cast content quickly through the right-click context menu in Chrome.
+You can also cast content via the right-click context menu in Chrome.
 Just right-click anywhere on a tab and select the Cast option to start streaming content.

 Pro tip: if you want the Cast button to show up in the Chrome toolbar at all times, here's what you need to do:

 - Select the overview menu in Chrome (three vertical dots on the right).